Don Cunningham Discusses Coronavirus’ Impact on Lehigh Valley Economy

 It remains to be seen how the increase in remote working caused by the pandemic will affect the office space leasing, Cunningham said.
 But the Lehigh Valley could benefit from companies that once sought large cities instead locating in smaller cities or suburbs that are less densely populated and not reliant on public transportation.

-Cunningham also discussed misconceptions people have about warehousing in the region, noting that many large industrial buildings that people mistake for warehouses actually house manufacturing operations and director-to-consumer e-commerce, some of with which jobs that pay a market-driven minimum wage of $15 per hour.
+Cunningham also discussed misconceptions people have about warehousing in the region, noting that many large industrial buildings that people mistake for warehouses actually house manufacturing operations and direct-to-consumer e-commerce, some of with which jobs that pay a market-driven minimum wage of $15 per hour.

 “So for folks in our economy with a high school diploma or less who want to work hard, the opportunity is there,” he said.
 “I realize from a land use or traffic and trucks perspective, there are some downsides.
 But on the positive side, it’s creating a lot of economic opportunities for folks who quite frankly wouldn’t have anywhere less to go.”